diverse-project/ripost_ea/publications.md

 # Peer-Reviewed Publications

+## 2025

+- M. Acher, A. Gotlieb, H. Spieker, G. Le Bartz Lyan.
+Teaching Reproducibility and Embracing Variability: From Floating-Point Experiments to Replicating Research. _ACM Conference on Reproducibility and Replicability (ACM REP 2025)_.

 ## 2024

 We are proud to receive two awards at ISSTA and AST, on the core topics of RIPOST (reproducibility, testing, and AI), and two journal articles at JSS and STVR: